 - Absence of industry-specific technology knowledge – insufficient expertise.

 - Inability to explain complex technical terminology in a simple way – unrelatable and unable to coach you through the process of development.
 Probably impersonal and unrealistic too.

 - No clients of a similar size?
-They couldn’t cope, let alone scale with you.
+They couldn’t cope with one project, let alone scale your agency.

 - The leader is aloof and unable to demonstrate inspiring prowess in conversation, let alone back it up with fact.
 Imposter syndrome and lack of ability are not a good combination!

 “The speed of the leader determines the pace of the pack”

 - No simple contact form?
 Left it all up to you?
 There’s too much to do as it is.
 Overwhelm.